yangyuxue1994/PyACTUPSpreadingActivation/README.md

 ### What's new
 This version adds spreading activation term, importance term.

-The imaginal buffer could set **importance** parameter.
+You could set **importance** parameter.
 By default, it would add a uniformly distributed value from 0-2 to Activation.
 When importance is set to a high value, it would be added to chunk's Activation and take over the retrieval process.
 (Details about the definition and theory behind **impotance** could be found here: https://github.com/UWCCDL/PTSD)

 The function to calculate sji function could be customized.
 Both spreading activation and importance term could be checked in _activation_history.